jorisparet/website/content/home/experience.md

     date_start: '2017-05-01'
     date_end: '2017-07-31'
     description: |2-
-        Raman scattering and reflectometry of graphene samples on oxidised silicon with a thickness gradient.
-Development of a LabVIEW app for the automation of experimental measures.
+        Performed Raman scattering and reflectometry experiments on graphene samples using complex experimental setups.
+Contributed to the development of a LabVIEW application for automating measurements and used Python for data analysis.

         `Experimental physics` **|** `Python` **|** `LabVIEW`